-As of December 31, 2012, approximately 97.9%, or \$616.0 million (at cost) of our debt portfolio investments bore interest at fixed rates and approximately 2.1%, or \$13.3 million (at cost) of our debt portfolio investments bore interest at variable rates, which are either Prime-based or LIBOR-based.
-A 200 basis point increase or decrease in the interest rates on our variable-rate debt investments would increase or decrease, as applicable, our investment income by approximately \$0.3 million on an annual basis.
-All of our pooled SBA-guaranteed debentures, our 2019 Senior Notes and our 2022 Senior Notes bear interest at fixed rates.
-Our Credit Facility bears interest, subject to our election, on a per annum basis equal to (i) the applicable base rate plus 1.95% or (ii) the applicable LIBOR rate plus 2.95%.
-The applicable base rate is equal to the greater of (i) prime rate, (ii) the federal funds rate plus 0.5% or (iii) the adjusted one-month LIBOR plus 2.0%.
+As of December 31, 2013, approximately 92.7%, or \$543.9 million (at cost) of our debt portfolio investments bore interest at fixed rates and approximately 7.3%, or \$42.7 million (at cost) of our debt portfolio investments bore interest at variable rates, which are either Prime-based or LIBOR-based.
+A 200 basis point increase or decrease in the interest rates on our variable-rate debt investments would increase or decrease, as applicable, our investment income by approximately \$0.9 million on an annual basis.
+All of our pooled SBA-guaranteed debentures, our 2019 Notes and our 2022 Notes bear interest at fixed rates.
+Our Credit Facility bears interest, subject to our election, on a per annum basis equal to (i) the applicable base rate plus 1.75%, (ii) the applicable LIBOR rate plus 2.75%, or (iii) for borrowings denominated in Canadian dollars, the applicable Canadian Dealer Offered Rate plus 2.75%.
+The applicable base rate is equal to the greater of (i) the prime rate, (ii) the federal funds rate plus 0.5% or (iii) the adjusted one-month LIBOR rate plus 2.0%.